djordjepmihajlovic/GOL-and-SIRS/README.md

 simulation a number of times to determine the number of iterations required to reach equilibrium.

 Specifics on Histogram:
-In order to determine the number of iterations required to reach equilibrium I've created a function (activity) that analyzes the count of active sites of the lattice.
+In order to determine the number of iterations required to reach equilibrium a function to calculate activity is implemented that analyzes the count of active sites of the lattice.
 Every 10 iterations a list of the 10 most recent counts of active sites is compared in two ways: the average of the list is compared to the average of the previous 10